Event-Triggered Distributed Estimation With Decaying Communication Rate: Main results

 \begin{theorem} (Mean-square convergence) Under Assumption \ref{asmp_consistency2} (i.a), (ii.a-c), and (iii.a), the estimation error, $e_0(t) = X(t) - \mathbf{1}_N \otimes \theta$, converges to zero in mean square with a rate $o(\alpha^{2\delta}(t))$, i.e.,

 where $\delta \in [0,1/2)$ satisfies Assumption \ref{asmp_consistency2} (ii.c) and (iii.a). \end{theorem}

-\begin{proof} See Section \ref{pf_thm_mean_square_convergence}. \end{proof} Under the conditions of Theorem \ref{thm_mean_square_convergence}, a larger $\lambda$ in \eqref{eq_obser_condi} leads to a larger $\delta$ meaning a faster convergence rate.
+\begin{proof} See Section \ref{pf_thm_mean_square_convergence}. \end{proof} { \begin{remark} Under the conditions of Theorem \ref{thm_mean_square_convergence}, a larger $\lambda$ in \eqref{eq_obser_condi} leads to a larger $\delta$ meaning a faster convergence rate.
 From Proposition \ref{prop_obser_condi}, the value of $\lambda$ is determined by the network structure $\mathcal{L}$ and the level of system observability $\sum_{t=mh}^{(m+1)h-1} \mathbb{E}\{\bar D_H(t) \bar D_H^{\sf T}(t) |\mathcal{F}(mh-1)\}$.
-Thus, in order to obtain a faster convergence rate, the system designer can offline adjust the system and network structure, such as choosing sensors with larger signal-to-noise ratio, new sensor deployment plans, etc.
+Thus, in order to obtain a faster convergence rate, the system designer can offline adjust the system and network structure, such as choosing sensors with larger signal-to-noise ratio, new sensor deployment, etc. {Moreover, if we increase the decay speed of triggering threshold $f_i(t)$, then according to (iii) of Assumption~\ref{asmp_consistency2}, a larger $\delta$ will be available such that the convergence rate of the estimation error increases. } \end{remark} }

-In order to analyze convergence of the communication rate in Section \ref{sec_sub:commu}, we need to establish the almost-sure convergence of Algorithm \ref{alg:A}.
+In order to analyze the decay speed of the communication rate over the whole sensor network in Section \ref{sec_sub:commu}, we need to establish the almost-sure convergence of Algorithm \ref{alg:A}.
 As is known, there is a gap between the almost-sure and mean-square convergence of a random variable sequence unless the uniform integrability and certain moment conditions are satisfied (\cite{poznyak2009advanced}).
 For example, if $\sum_{t=0}^{\infty}\mathbb{E}\{\|e_0(t)\|^2\}<\infty$ is satisfied, almost-sure convergence will hold according to Theorem 6.8 in \cite{poznyak2009advanced}.
 Although we provide the mean-square convergence rate in Theorem~\ref{thm_mean_square_convergence} with $o(\alpha^{2\delta}(t))$, the condition $\sum_{t=0}^{\infty}\mathbb{E}\{\|e_0(t)\|^2\}<\infty$ is not directly satisfied due to $\delta\in[0,1/2)$.
 In the following theorem, we show that if some slightly stronger conditions on the step size and the triggering threshold are satisfied, Algorithm \ref{alg:A} will have almost-sure convergence with a certain convergence rate.

 \begin{theorem} (Almost-sure convergence) Under Assumption \ref{asmp_consistency2}, the estimation error, $e_0(t) = X(t) - \mathbf{1}_N \otimes \theta$, converges to zero almost surely with a rate $o(\alpha^{\delta}(t))$, i.e.,